realsuayip/django-sozluk/readme.md

 Check [CHANGELOG](CHANGELOG) before cloning a newer version!

+This is a clone of ekşi sözlük.
+Commonly referred as "collaborative dictionary", this type of social networking can be thought as "urban dictionary on steroids".
+Visit [this Wikipedia article](https://en.wikipedia.org/wiki/Ek%C5%9Fi_S%C3%B6zl%C3%BCk) to learn more about this type of social network.

 [Installation guide](docs/turkish/installation.md) is now available in Turkish!

 If you want to contribute to the project or have found a bug